matteodem/meteor-easy-search/pages/docs/index.md

 order: 0
 ---

-In Easy Search you use an __index__ with a configured __engine__ to search through a specified Mongo Collection.
+In Easy Search you use __indexes__ together with __engines__ to search through a specified Mongo Collection.
 Let's define those two things before we continue.

 ### Engine

-The engine contain is named after the backend that it uses to search.
-Every engine contains the  search logic required for the index to work, but differs in the technology used to do so.
+The engine is named after the technology that it uses to search.
 There is an `EasySearch.MongoDB` engine for example, which uses MongoDB on the server and subscriptions on the client to retrieve the data.
+You can configure the general search behavior for engines, but the actual data source is not defined there.
 There are a lot predefined [engines](/docs/engines/) but you can easily create your own or extend existing ones.

 ### Index

-An index holds more specific configuration such as which collection and documents fields are searchable.
+The index is the main building block for creating search functionality in your app.
+It provides you with the `search` method and defines the data that should be searchable.
 One part of the configuration is the engine so the index knows how to actually search through the collection.
-The index is the main building block to creating search functionality for your app.

 ## Creating An Index